itsmdhammad/Quiz-App/README.md

 # Quiz-App
-👨‍💻 I have developed a quiz app via HTML, CSS and Javascript.
+👨‍💻 I have developed a quiz app using HTML, CSS and Javascript.

 Some features are: